jorinvo/me/_posts/2015-05-14-clean-git-history.md

 ---
-title: Removing Files From Git and Github History
+title: Remove Files From Github History
 summary: >
   If you want to open source a project you don't want it to contain any sensitive data.
   I would like to share my workflow for this.